jaywink/socialhome/CONTRIBUTING.md

 As a general rule all code must have unit tests.
 For bug fixes provide a test that ensures the bug will not be back and for features always add a good enough coverage.
 PR's without sufficient test coverage will not be merged.

+### Testing tools

+We use `py.test` as test runner but most of the tests are Django `TestCase` based test classes.
+Some old tests are pure py.test function based tests.
+All new tests are preferred to be Django TestCase based tests.

+Focus is placed in pure unit tests instead of complex integration or browser tests.
+In terms of coverage, 100% is not the key, meaningful tests and coverage of critical lines is.
+Don't worry if a PR drops coverage a bit if the coverage diff clearly shows all critical code paths are covered by meaningful tests.

+We also have some `Mocha` based JavaScript tests.
+Any new JS code that affects for example streams functionality should have at least basic tests written.

 ## Code style

 As a general rule, for Python code follow PEP8, except with a 120 character line length.
 We provide an